 Shabbat HaChodesh

 On this Sabbath day, we remember the commandment from Exodus 12:2, that Nisan shall be the beginning of months.
 This day is either the Shabbat before or the day of (if rosh chodesh Nisan falls on a Sabbath day) Nisan 1.
-On this date Israel received their first commandment as a nation: sanctify the new moon.
-We read the passage from Exodus 12 as well as another prophetic promise from Ezekiel: the LORD will return and the "prince" of the people of Israel will provide the burnt offerings including the special offering given on the first month [Nisan] on the first of the month.
+On this date, Israel received their first commandment as a nation: sanctify the new moon.
+We read the passage from Exodus 12 and another prophetic promise from Ezekiel: the LORD will return, and the "prince" of the people of Israel will provide the burnt offerings, including the special offering given on the first month [Nisan] on the first of the month.

-These four special Shabbatot are part of the traditional synagogue order and Torah-based calendar and each of them provides a picture of Messiah, His work of redemption, and the promise of His return.
+These four special Shabbatot are part of the traditional synagogue order and Torah-based calendar.
+Each provides a picture of Messiah, His work of redemption, and the promise of His return.

 Other Special Days

-There are other special days mentioned in the Bible that are not specifically commanded by G-d but that are observed as special due to their inclusion within Scripture.
+Other unique days mentioned in the Bible (not explicitly commanded by G-d) are observed as special due to their inclusion within the Scripture.

 Tish B'Av (9th of Av)